zsquareplusc/python-msp430-tools/doc/utilities.rst

 ``msp430.memory.compare``
 -------------------------
-Compare two binaries.
+Compare two hex files.
 The files are loaded and a hex dump is compared.
 The diff between the hex dumps is output (unless the ``--html`` option is used).
 The tool also sets the shell exit code so that it could be used in shell/bat scripts.

 (run as ``python -m msp430.memory.compare``)